issacvp/Accounting-and-Inventory-management/README.md

-# Aakruth Accounting and Inventory Management
+# Accounting and Inventory Management
 Aakruth is an accounting and inventory management Web Application.

 It have 2 modules